moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/2023-communication-info/august/checklists/commit-time-checklist.md

 # commit-time (before! you commit)

 - view: "vs code "source control" changes" showing all changes since last commit
-  - look at the diff. is it clear for DM what is new and what is old
+  - look at the diff. is it clear for DM what is new and what is old(ok)
     - copying content to newly created files are a big problem. is it clear what has already been reviewed from previous days commits and what is new today? this is really important.
     - rename files instead of creating a new file and copy all code into that new file - if you do the latter I cant see what is new
     - dont comment out a function, then copy it, then edit the copy - I can't see what is new